 - Submit a ticket including your unique identifier change request to Emarsys Support.

 - After estimating the costs of the requested changes, your Client Success Manager will contact you directly.

 - Once the costs have been agreed between you and your Client Success Manager, the Emarsys Support Team will guide you through all the tasks that should be completed.

 Managing duplicate suspects

 And if there is a chance that two contacts are identical, for example, they have the same first and last name but a different email address, Emarsys may flag them as duplicate suspects.
-These suspect entries are listed on the Duplication Handling page in the Admin menu, where you can merge them or mark them separate entries.
+These suspect entries are listed on the Duplication Handling page in the Contacts menu, where you can merge them or mark them separate entries.

 - Do not select single-choice fields as Unique Identifiers.

-- If you check Do not send to duplicate email addresses option on the Email Settings page when setting up your campaign you can avoid sending more emails to the same recipient in an ad hoc batch campaign.
+- If you check Do not send to duplicate email addresses option on the Email Settings page when setting up your campaign you can avoid sending more emails to the same recipient in an batch campaign.

 We strongly recommend that you enable the Do not send to duplicate email addresses option only for simple batch campaigns launched without any schedule.
 (When this option is enabled, there is no unschedule button on the Schedule page.)

 Enabling this option in other scenarios, (A/B versions, test mails, Automation Center, Send Time Optimization, emails with case sensitive email addresses or email addresses having a space character at the end), can result in delivering emails to duplicate email addresses.